patman007/patrickmason/01_midterm/m11/question.md

 4. jquery.min.js has additional functionality which results in its larger file size.
 5. None of the above.

-### Answer: 1, jquery.min.js is miniature jQuery with only core functionality.
+### Wrong Answer: 1, jquery.min.js is miniature jQuery with only core functionality.

+### Correct Answer:  Correct answer is 5.
+None of the Above

 ### B. The advantages of jQuery are, EXCEPT ..